Bonnie and Clyde (film): Production and style

 The film was intended as a romantic and comic version of the violent gangster films of the 1930s, updated with modern filmmaking techniques.
-Arthur Penn portrayed some of the violent scenes with a comic tone, sometimes reminiscent of Keystone Kops-style slapstick films, then shifted disconcertingly into horrific and graphic violence.
+Arthur Penn portrayed some of the violent scenes with a comic tone, sometimes reminiscent of Keystone Cops-style slapstick films, then shifted disconcertingly into horrific and graphic violence.
 The film has the French New Wave directors' influence, both in its rapid shifts of tone, and in its choppy editing, which is particularly noticeable in its closing sequence.

 The first handling of the script was in the early 1960s.
 Influenced by the French New Wave writers and not yet completed, Newman and Benton sent Penn an early draft.
 He already was engaged in production decisions for The Chase (1966) and could not get involved in the script for Bonnie and Clyde.
 The writers sent their script to François Truffaut, who made contributions but passed on the project, next directing Fahrenheit 451.
 At Truffaut's suggestion, the writers, much excited (the film's producers were less so), approached filmmaker Jean-Luc Godard.

-Some sources claim Godard did not trust Hollywood and refused; Benton claimed that Godard wanted to shoot the film in New Jersey in January during the winter.
+Some sources claim Godard did not trust Hollywood and refused.
+Benton claimed that Godard wanted to shoot the film in New Jersey in January during the winter.
 He purportedly took offense when would-be producer Norah Wright objected that his desire was unreasonable, as the story took place in Texas, which has a warm climate year-round.
 Her partner Elinor Jones claimed the two did not believe Godard was right for the project in the first place.
 Godard's retort: «Je vous parle de cinéma, vous me parlez de météo.
 Au revoir.» ("I'm talking cinema and you're talking weather.
 Goodbye.")
 After the 1968 Academy Awards, Godard sent Benton and Newman a cable that read, "Now, let's make it all over again!"

 Soon after the failed negotiations for production, Beatty was visiting Paris and learned through Truffaut of the project and its path.
 On returning to Hollywood, Beatty requested to see the script and bought the rights.
 A meeting with Godard was not productive.
 Beatty changed his approach and convinced the writers that while the script at first reading was very much of the French New Wave style, an American director was necessary for the subject.

 Beatty offered the directing position to George Stevens, William Wyler, Karel Reisz, John Schlesinger, Brian G. Hutton, and Sydney Pollack, all of whom turned it down.
 Penn turned it down several times before Beatty finally persuaded him to direct the film.
 Beatty was entitled to 40% of the profits of the film and gave Penn 10%.